callendorph/mturkemu/README.md

     of the UI are functional for the most part.
 5. A separate API for workers is in the works that would leverage the same botocore base with a different service json definition.
+6. File Uploads are not supported in the QuestionForm objects yet.

 Contributing